lulav/LRS_Documentation/docs_tutorials/drone/drone.md

  git clone git@github.com:citros-garden/drone.git
  ```

-2. Open the repository in the [VScode Dec Container](../getting_started/getting_started.md#open-project-in-vscode-dev-container).
+2. Open the repository in the [VScode Dev Container](../getting_started/getting_started.md#open-project-in-vscode-dev-container).

 The Dockerfile contains all the necessary dependencies for the project, and the install script will clone PX4-Autopilot and build the firmware, along with building ROS 2 workspace.